auxtin/TimerApp/README.md

 #### 📝Notes📝

 * For creating the webserver, the custom url should be created after the user opts to create a room avoid creating a room unecessarily.

+##### Process for handling room creation
+1. User arrives at the home url ending in '/'
+2. User clicks the create room to generate a url to share. i.e timerapp.com/few3!vf
+   * This also redirects the user to that same url so they are in the same room.